shopsys/shopsys/docs/installation/application-configuration.md

 # Application Configuration

-The application is configurable by [Symfony configuration files](https://symfony.com/doc/4.4/configuration.html#configuration-parameters) or via [environment variables](https://symfony.com/doc/4.4/configuration.html#configuration-environments) which allows you to overwrite them.
+The application is configurable by [Symfony configuration files](https://symfony.com/doc/4.4/configuration.html#configuration-parameters) or via [environment variables](https://symfony.com/doc/5.4/configuration.html#configuration-environments) which allows you to overwrite them.

 ## Configuration parameters

-For operating Shopsys Platform it is needed to have correctly set connections to external services via ENV variables.
+For operating Shopsys Platform, it is needed to have correctly set connections to external services via ENV variables.

 !!! note